 Is your authority building up, or tearing down?
-Presenting five things that Jesus teaches about leadership, used as an examination of conscience, in this week’s Gospel reflection.
+Presenting five things that Jesus teaches about leadership, used as an examination of conscience.

 1. We lead by example.
 Our actions speak louder than our words.